cparks1/ECE403UpwordsAI/README.md

 CREDITS:

-Credit to Christopher Parks (cparks13@live.com) for AI play logic and GUI, Tournament Adjudicator communications, and etc.
+Credit to Christopher Parks (cparks13@live.com) for AI play logic, GUI, Tournament Adjudicator communications, and other functions.

 Credit to William Ryan for scoring logic.